Striveworks/valor/docs/metrics.md

 Coherence is a measure, on a scale of 1 to 5, of the collective quality of all sentences for a piece of text, with 5 indicating the highest coherence.
 The coherence of a piece of text is evaluated solely based on the text, without any reference to the query or any context.
 Because of this, the coherence metric can be applied to any text generation task.

-Valor's implementation of the coherence metric uses an instruction that was adapted from appendix A of DeepEval's paper G-EVAL: NLG Evaluation using GPT-4 with Better Human Alignment (https://arxiv.org/pdf/2303.16634).
+Valor's implementation of the coherence metric uses an instruction that was adapted from appendix A of DeepEval's paper G-EVAL: [NLG Evaluation using GPT-4 with Better Human Alignment](https://arxiv.org/pdf/2303.16634).
 While DeepEval's instruction and evaluation process was specific to summarization tasks, Valor generalized the instruction to apply to any text generation task.
 Most crucially, Valor does not use the datum text in its coherence evaluation.

 ## Q&A Metrics